home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 1. Select **Remove device**, then **Start exclusion**.
    * The Z-Wave controller is now in exclusion mode.
 1. Put the device you want to remove in exclusion mode.
 Refer to its manual how this is done.
-1. The UI should confirm that the node was removed and the device and entities will be removed from Home Assistant.
+1. The UI should confirm that the device was removed and the device and entities will be removed from Home Assistant.

 ## Services